UniversalDependencies/UD_Spanish-GSD/README.md

 * 2022-11-15 v2.11
   * Fixed: deprel punct occurs only with UPOS PUNCT.
   * Fixed: advmod cannot be used with nominal dependents.
+  * Fixed: cc cannot be used with verbal dependents.
 * 2021-11-15 v2.9
   * Fixed some lemmas of participles that are tagged VERB (#12).
 * 2019-11-15 v2.5